 except as in paragraph (a):

-the amount agreed by the Transporter and the User or
+the amount agreed by the Transporter and the User and notified by to the CDSP; or

 if either the Transporter or the User shall so require, determined by Expert Determination.

 Paragraphs 1.9.1(a) and 1.9.1(b) are without prejudice to the period for which it may be agreed or determined that the Supply Meter has been registering erroneously.